darrenfishell/darrenfishell.github.io/_posts/2019-3-9-a-political-geography-of-Maine-vehicles.md

 The result allows us to see how towns voted, broken out by the most popular local vehicle.

-While trucks emerged as a clear trend, there was one outlier: the Toyota Tacoma.
-Mills and Moody both won 3 Tacoma towns each, making it the most bipartisan of top local vehicles.
+Among the trucks, there was one outlier: the Toyota Tacoma.
+Mills and Moody both won 3 Tacoma towns each, making it the most bipartisan by towns won.
+By votes, the Nissan Sentra was the most middle of the road.
+Moody edged out Mills in Sentra towns by `90` votes.

 <div><iframe style="border: none;" src="https://public.tableausoftware.com/views/Topvehiclesbygubernatorialvote/PartisanleanofMainevehicles?:showVizHome=no&amp;:embed=true" width="100%" height="735px"></iframe></div>